Original Sin poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Luis Vargas, wealthy Cuban coffee merchant in 1880s, writes to his mail-order bride, establishing his isolated but comfortable bachelor existence managing his estate..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Of particular interest, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 13 minutes when Julia arrives at the dock - but she's not the plain woman from the photograph.
 She's devastatingly beautiful (Angelina Jolie).
 She explains she sent a false photo, fearing he wanted only her money.
 Luis is immediately captivated..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.